Corporate employee? Newcomer to the industry?

-This four-week truck driver course runs Monday through Friday, 8 a.m.-5 p.m. and starts with 40 hours of classroom instruction that includes defensive driving, logbook and hours of service, map reading and trip planning, vehicle inspection, vehicle familiarization, coupling and uncoupling and backing.
+This four-week truck driver course runs Monday through Friday, 8 a.m.-5 p.m. and starts with 40 hours of classroom instruction that includes, but aren't limited to, hazmat training, log books and hours of service, coupling and uncoupling, vehicle inspection, map reading and trip planning, defensive driving practices, job search training and job placement assistance.
 Another 120 hours are dedicated to truck training.

 The over-the-road driving portion of the truck driver program consists of training on all types of roads: city, county, state and interstate highways.
 This will allow our students to get valuable experience in handling a tractor-trailer in all types of traffic situations.
 Class size ranges from 15 students, which allows our school to provide the individual training that might be needed by our students.
 The cost of the four-week truck driver program is $5,500*.

-The new weekend training program is a six-week truck driver course that is held on Saturdays and Sundays, 7:30 a.m.-5:30 p.m.
-The course content for the weekend training program is identical to the weekday program above.
+The weekend training program is a six-week truck driver course that is held on Saturdays and Sundays, 6:30 a.m.-5 p.m.
+The course content for the weekend training program is identical to the weekday program above, with the exception of the weekend training program having 80 hours of road and range training.
 The cost of the six-week truck driver program is also $5,500*.

 CDL B Endorsement Program